minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 macOS X Catalina - :code:`Could not find the game launcher..`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Currently, macOS Catalina does not support 32-bit applications at this time.
-You will not be able to use this launcher.
+Currently, macOS Catalina does not support 32-bit applications at this time; you will not be able to use this launcher.
 There are some solutions, you can:
 - Downgrade to Mojave
 - Find a suitable Linux Distro (anything Ubuntu-based will be the easiest)